lukaselflein/charge_optimization_folderstructure/Readme.md

 # Sarah Folder Structure
-Create a consistent, documented folder structure for MD charge optimization.
+Create a consistent, documented pipline and folder structure for self-consistent MD charge optimizationi.

 ### Organization
 The folders are organized in four levels: